ihsansaif313/snakes-and-ladders-game-main/README.md

 ## Credits

-Developed by Yash Kumar Saini @ 2023
+Developed by Ihsan Saif @ 2025